moutazmuhammad/Prometheus/demo06/alert-manager-with-teams/README.md

 WantedBy=multi-user.target
 ```

-promethues-msteams listen on localhost on `2000 port`, and you have to provide configuration file and template also.
+prometheus-msteams listen on localhost on `2000 port`, and you have to provide configuration file and template also.

 7. Start Service